melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

   * In the power template sensors, `correctionFactor` is a multiplier to adjust the kW of your inverter sensor to be closer to what is reported by your smart meter to Amber.
 Adjust the value accordingly.

 #### Notes
-* If you look at the built-in HA state graph for the 30 minute utility meter, it will be smoothed and not represent the data very well.
-Click the _Show more_ link to see it resetting to zero every 30 minutes.
+* If you look at the built-in HA state graph for the a utility meter, it will be smoothed and not represent the data very well.
+Click the _Show more_ link to see it resetting to zero every cost period.
 * If you wish to have a utility meter with a different duration (e.g. hourly or weekly), it's simple enough to add another using one of the existing meters as an example.
 * Input numbers are used rather than sensors because upon a HA restart, sensors will create a new value at the last recorded value.
-In the case of Import Cost and Export Profit, the daily charts sum the values and this would result in a duplication of values in the 30 minute period, falsely inflating the daily sum.
+In the case of Import Cost and Export Profit, the daily charts sum the values and this would result in a duplication of values in the cost period, falsely inflating the daily sum.